 Podcasts have exploded in popularity over the last few years.
 It’s the perfect medium for busy professionals looking to learn new things.
 You can listen to them on your way to work, while you take your afternoon jog, or put one on while you’re making dinner.
 Pick a few shows related to your niche and share the links in a series of blog post ideas, or all at once in one epic guide.
 Better yet, consider starting a podcast of your own and I can guarantee the guests you talk with will inspire even more content ideas to cover.

 86. Build a bullet list of the top facts and statistics about your niche

 One of the easiest and most evergreen blog post ideas you can write is a list of facts.
 Spend a few nights researching the most interesting or shocking facts and statistics about your industry and lay them out in a bullet list divided by topic.

 87. Review the top online courses related to your niche

 Our time is finite and most of us try to make the best use of it as possible.
 For people trying to change careers or learn something new while working a full time job, it can be incredibly frustrating to realize you’ve wasted time and money on a low quality online course that didn’t teach you anything.
-Take advantage of these blog post ideas by sharing a list of the best courses in your niche and help steer busy people in the right direction.
+Take advantage of these blog content ideas by sharing a list of the best courses in your niche and help steer busy people in the right direction.

 88. Make a timeline of the biggest events that have changed your industry